manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 	> **Note:** In the **Manage Favorites** dialog box, you can select pages one-by-one and then click **Remove Selected**.
 Finally, when you click **OK**, it removes the pages from favorites.

 Congratulations!
-You have successfully completed of this workshop on *Oracle EM Database Administration (DBA)*.
+You have successfully completed of this workshop on *Database administration with Oracle Enterprise Manager*.

-In this workshop, you performed some basic administration of Oracle Database from Oracle EM.
+In this workshop, you performed some basic administration of Oracle Database from Oracle Enterprise Manager.
  - Viewed container details from the SQL command line
- - Administered managed targets in Oracle EM
+ - Administered managed targets in Oracle Enterprise Manager
  - Learned how to add and remove Oracle Database and Listener as targets
  - Accessed the database instance, CDB, and PDB home pages
  - Learned how to switch between containers
- - Added and removed favorites in Oracle EM
+ - Added and removed favorites in Oracle Enterprise Manager
  - Learned how to check the recent history

 ## Acknowledgments